microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 Instead we'll need to manually cast the `HANDLE` to `uint64_t` at the winRT boundary, and cast it back to a `HANDLE` when we want to use it.

-We can't just have the content process duplicate the handle to the window process directly.
-If the content process is unelevated, and the window process is elevated (in a mixed elevation scenario), then the content process won't have permission to `DuplicateHandle` the `HANDLE` to the swapchain into the window's process. (more on mixed elevation below).

 Instead, the window will always need to be the one responsible for calling `DuplicateHandle`.
 Fortunately, the `DuplicateHandle` function does allow a caller to duplicate from another process into your own process.